tomasfbouvier/Meteorological_Data_quality_assesment/README.md

 Meteorological Data Quality Assesment
 (UNDER DEVELOPMENT)
 ===========
-Open-source Python implementation of a package for quality control of meteorological data.
+Open-source Python implementation of a quality control system for meteorological data.

 The context of this master thesis is DMI's NCKF (National Center for Climate Research) DANRA project [@DANRA].
 The input data used in DANRA and for development purposes of this project includes in-situ observation of multiple variables (pressure, temperature, visibility, precipitations ...)